Cox, James, 1846-1925 : Diaries

 James Cox arrived from England in 1880.
 From 1889-1890 he worked in flax mills in Manawatu; In 1890-1891 he spent some months in Christchurch before returning to flax mill work near Levin and Foxton; For much of 1892 and 1893 he could not find work and was reduced to a swagman existence around Wairarapa and Hawkes Bay.
 Later he based himself in Carterton and did a variety of casual labouring jobs.
 Old age and ill health made employment diffcult during the later 1910s, but his life improved when he was accepted into the Carter Home of indigent men in Carterton.
 He lived there from 1918 until three months before his death when he moved to the Buchanan Home, Greytown.

 Physical Description: Holographs (grey case folders in grey box)

 Provenance: Collection file has copies of correspondence with donor, research notes etc

-Format: Personal records Diaries, 0.50 linear metres, 35 volume(s), Manuscript, Holographs (grey case folders in grey box)See original record
+Format: 35 volume(s), 0.50 Linear Metres, Diaries, Manuscripts, Holographs (grey case folders in grey box)See original record